The Jupyter launcher provides a simple interface to start Jupyter Notebook servers on the DTU HPC cluster.

 Memory (GB)

 Specify the amount of memory to request.
 Memory refers to the amount of RAM allocated for processing data.
 Requesting more memory is useful for handling large datasets or memory-intensive tasks, but unnecessary for smaller workloads.
 A good rule of thumb is to request memory equal to twice the size of your dataset.
-Please be conservative with the amount of requested memory - usually 8GB is enough.
+We recommend that you are conservative with the amount of requested memory, as requesting a large amount will leave you or others in the queue for longer - usually 8GB is enough.

 Wall time